parth-exe/tempfolder-cleaning-automation/README.md

 ## Setup
 ```
-The setup of this automation is really simple, all you have to do is run the requirements.py file and the dependencies will installed or get upgraded automatically.
+Run requirements.py file in the wdc-automation folder and you're done!

 ```